U.S. Navy Is Drafting New Rules To Report UFO Sightings To Address ‘Safety And Security Concerns’

 CNET reports that the United States Navy is drafting new guidelines for pilots logging UFO sightings.
-The new guidelines are a response to multiple sightings of highly advanced aircraft trespassing on military formations, and pilots believe that a streamlined system will make it easier for people to report UFOs without feeling embarrassed due to the stigma surrounding them.
+The new guidelines are a response to multiple sightings of highly advanced aircraft trespassing on military formations, and pilots believe that a streamlined system will make it easier for people to report UFOs without feeling embarrassed, due to the stigma surrounding them.

-According to Navy spokesman Joseph Gradisher, the Navy and the U.S. Air Force is helping to reduce this stigma by committing to take each report seriously,
+According to Navy spokesman Joseph Gradisher, the U.S. Navy and Air Force are helping to reduce this stigma by committing to take each report seriously,

 “There have been a number of reports of unauthorized and/or unidentified aircraft entering various military-controlled ranges and designated air space in recent years.
-For safety and security concerns, the Navy and the [US Air Force] takes these reports very seriously and investigates each and every report.”
+For safety and security concerns, the Navy and the [U.S. Air Force] takes these reports very seriously and investigates each and every report.”

 Although the Navy probably isn’t going to commit to a belief in aliens anytime soon, it is committing to “updating and formalizing” how pilots report unidentified aircraft to authorities.
-And given the increase in information requests that the Navy receives from Congressional members and staff, Gradisher claims that officials from the service are holding briefings by senior Navy intelligence officials and pilots who reported flight safety hazards.
+And given the increase in information requests that the Navy receives from congressional members and staff, Gradisher claims that representatives from the service are holding briefings with senior Navy intelligence officials — and pilots who reported flight safety hazards.

-But the Navy is remaining quiet as to which Congressional members have been briefed, and has also decided not to share the new guidelines for reporting that are being tested for the fleet.
+But the Navy is remaining quiet as to which congressional members have been briefed.
+The Navy has also decided not to share the new guidelines for reporting that are being tested for the fleet.

 US Navy working on new rules to report UFO sightings, says report https://t.co/4GhYX70Pa6 pic.twitter.com/fItiUUPeO5